-The program has agreements with owners, operators, or regional sponsors of all drop-off sites and other partners, that set forth collection procedures.
-PaintCare agreements require that sites meet all requirements of local, state, and federal law, as well as regulations and policies.
+The program has agreements with owners or operators of all drop-off sites, and other partners, that set forth collection procedures.
+PaintCare agreements require that sites meet all requirements of local, state, and federal law, regulations, and policies.

-All new sites (other than LVPs and HHWs) received a program procedures manual and all sites (other than HHWs and LVPs) also received an on-site, in-person training that covered topics in the manual including identification and screening of program products, paint storage, spill response, arranging to have paint picked up, and record keeping.
+All new sites (other than LVPs) received a program procedures manual and all sites (other than HHWs and LVPs) also received an on-site, in-person training that covered topics in the manual including identification and screening of program products, paint storage, spill response, arranging to have paint picked up, and record keeping.
 A copy of the current site guidelines from the procedures manual for drop-off sites is included in the appendix.